bluesliverx/grails-spring-security-oauth2-provider/README.md

-This plugin is an OAuth2 Provider based on the spring security libraries.
-It is based off of Burt Beckwith's OAuth Provider plugin (never officially released).
+This plugin is an OAuth2 Provider based on the Spring Security OAuth libraries.
+It is partially based off of Burt Beckwith's OAuth
+Provider plugin, which was never officially released.

-NOTE: This plugin is incomplete still and does not provide full functionality.
-Teh following works and has been at least partially tested:
+While this plugin works for certain use cases, not all OAuth2 flows have been tested.
+In particular, the following works and has been tested:

 * The full flow of logging in with both users and clients using tokens and authorization codes